 The main Peruvian gold-silver properties transferred from Candente Copper are listed below.
-The following disclosure has been prepared by or under the supervision of Sean I. Waller, Vice President of the Company and Joanne C. Freeze, President, CEO and director of the Company, both of whom are qualified persons for the purposes of NI-43-101.
+The following disclosure has been prepared by or under the supervision of Sean I. Waller, P.Eng., Vice President of the Company and Joanne C. Freeze, President, P. Geo., CEO and director of the Company, both of whom are qualified persons for the purposes of NI-43-101.
 All of these properties are 100% owned by the Company and are without reserves.
-Candente Gold's current operations on these properties consist of an exploratory search for mineable deposits of minerals, and previous work completed by Candente Copper on these properties was exploratory in nature.

-Management's Discussion and Analysis Quarter and Six Months Ended September 30, 2010 (Expressed in U.S. Dollars, Unless Otherwise Noted)
+Management's Discussion and Analysis Quarter and Nine Months Ended December 31, 2010 (Expressed in U.S. Dollars, Unless Otherwise Noted)